Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 • Experience implementing modern data stack solutions (eg. Snowflake, Databricks, dbt, Airflow, cloud-native tooling).

-Note: Our client is unable to offer sponsorship for this opportunity.
-If you are not contacted within five working days of submitting your application, you have not been shortlisted for this opportunity.
-We will be in touch should there be other opportunities that match your skills.
+For sponsorship information, please note that the client is unable to offer sponsorship for this opportunity.
+If you are not contacted within five working days of submitting your application, you may not be shortlisted.
+We will be in touch should there be other opportunities suitable to your skills.

 #J-18808-Ljbffr